Jump to Recipe

 5 from 8 votes

 Have pumpkin pie for breakfast too with this simple, make ahead Pumpkin Baked Oatmeal recipe.
-Maple syrup sweetened and with a touch of warm spices and a favorite during pumpkin season.
+Prepped in less than 10 minutes, maple syrup sweetened and with a touch of warm spices and a favorite during pumpkin season.
 Perfect for cozy fall breakfasts the whole family will love!

 Prep Time: 10 minutes